CSCI-442-Mines/project-4-starter/README.rst

 .. code-block::

    At time 0:
-      THREAD_ARRIVED
+    PROCESS_ARRIVED
-      Thread 0 in process 0 [INTERACTIVE]
+    Process 0 [INTERACTIVE]
     Transitioned from NEW to READY

    At time 0:
     DISPATCHER_INVOKED
-      Thread 0 in process 0 [INTERACTIVE]
+    Process 0 [INTERACTIVE]
-      Selected from 1 threads .
+    Selected from 1 processes.
 Will run to completion of burst.

 This continues until the end of the simulation:

 .. code-block::

-   At time 127:
+   At time 56:
-      THREAD_DISPATCH_COMPLETED
+    PROCESS_DISPATCH_COMPLETED
-      Thread 2 in process 1 [ SYSTEM ]
+    Process 1 [SYSTEM]
     Transitioned from READY to RUNNING

-   At time 130:
+   At time 58:
-      THREAD_COMPLETED
+    PROCESS_COMPLETED
-      Thread 2 in process 1 [ SYSTEM ]
+    Process 1 [SYSTEM]
     Transitioned from RUNNING to EXIT

    SIMULATION COMPLETED !